1-2-3-team/Distributed-Computing-Project/README.md

 # Results

 Every 30 minutes we get an image which gives us the percentages of polarity in the sample of tweets with a date and time when the script was executed.
+Link to our page: www.gicc.unam.mx/lbgalvan/

 ![Results](https://raw.githubusercontent.com/1-2-3-team/Distributed-Computing-Project/main/chart.png)